reyhan-jr-injector/2.0/README.md

 ## Repository Information
-These may so executed and contains of folders, file, and system configuration files.
+These may so writable and executable with contains of folders, file, and system configuration files.

 ## Repository Overview